GraysonNocera/ece-461-project-part2/README.md

 ## Assumptions
-There is a GitHub Repo attached to each URL  <br />
+The URL is a GITHUB URL.  <br />
-Latest version of node.
+Running on latest version of node.  <br />
+GITHUB_TOKEN variable is set successful as a environmental variable.  <br />